How to Convert PLC into Public Limited Company by Kanakkupillai

 A private firm could desire to change its status to a public limited company for several reasons, but the main one is to issue shares to obtain capital on the open market.
 Now that the corporation is available for trading, investors qualified to do so will be allowed.

-In contrast to private equity funds, it will be simpler to raise substantial amounts of money since a wide range of investors will be able to invest in the business.
-The company can invest in more projects promoting internal growth with more capital.
+In contrast to private equity funds, raising substantial amounts of money will be simpler since a wide range of investors will be able to invest in the business.
+With more capital, the Company can invest in more projects promoting internal growth.

 Conclusion